artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Standard transfers
 ++++++++++++++++++

 You can include existing checksums with your transfer if you have them.
-Archivematica will verify .md5, .sha1 and .sha256 checksums during the *Verify transfer checksums* micro-service.
+Archivematica will verify .md5, .sha1 and .sha256 checksums during the *Verify transfer checksums* microservice.

 Checksum files should be named checksum.md5, checksum.sha1, or checksum.sha256.
 The file itself should contain one line for each checksum, beginning with the checksum, followed by a space, followed by the file name.
+For example:
-For example: ``7f42199657dea535b6ad1963a6c7a2ac bird.mp3``.
+``7f42199657dea535b6ad1963a6c7a2ac bird.mp3``.

 .. image:: images/checksum-file.*
    :align: center